Ohio beats South Dakota 5-2, reaches LLWS championship game - WHIZ News

 SOUTH WILLIAMSPORT, Pa.
 (AP) — Cooper Oden struck out six and allowed two runs over five innings Saturday as Ohio hung on to beat South Dakota 5-2 in a semifinal at the Little League World Series.

 The West Side Little League squad from Hamilton, Ohio, became the first team from the state to reach the LLWS championship game.
-Ohio will play Sunday against the winner of Saturday’s semifinal between Michigan and Hawaii.
+Ohio will play Sunday against Michigan, which defeated Hawaii 2-1 in the other semifinal.

+Wearing his cap just slightly crooked, Oden stared straight though the South Dakota order, locating and mixing his pitches efficiently.
+Despite his successful outing, he said it wasn’t easy.

+“That first inning was pretty nerve-racking because this is probably the biggest game I have pitched in in my life and probably will ever pitch,” he said.
+“Every 12-year-old that plays baseball, this is basically their dream.”

-Trailing 5-1 entering the bottom of the sixth, South Dakota rallied for three straight singles off Cooper to score a run.
+Trailing 5-1 entering the bottom of the sixth, South Dakota rallied for three straight singles off Oden to score a run.
 South Dakota then loaded the bases off reliever Kaleb Harden and brought the winning run to the plate with nobody out.
-But Kaleb got three outs, the last on a force at third, to send Ohio into the title game.
+But Harden got three outs, the last on a force at third, to send Ohio into the title game.

 Ohio became the first team in LLWS history to reach the championship game without winning its regional tournament, finishing as a runner-up in the Great Lakes to Michigan.
 Then again, COVID-19 protocols have made this year’s tournament unlike any other.
 Because of travel restrictions, international teams aren’t playing for the first time since 1975.